 Neighborhood Parks, Trails and Facilities

-- Boyer Park – Passive pocket park with two lanai structures, benches, a drinking fountain, children’s handprint tiles, and a small lighted fountain for children.
+- Boyer Park – Passive pocket park with two lanai structures, benches, a drinking fountain, and wall of children’s handprint tiles.

 - Cedar Grove Park – Neighborhood park features a looped hike and bike trail, nature area, parking, and irrigated open space area.